Past Continuing Legal Education (CLE) Programs

 “Ethics 2020 – The Future is Now”

 This two-hour webinar examined issues of which lawyers must be aware of.
+As the Rules of Professional Responsibility evolve along with technology innovations, lawyers must remain competent as to how these innovations impact their practice of law.
 From non-lawyer referral services to jury research to social media consequences, this distinguished panel discussed cutting-edge problems through hypotheticals.
 Rule changes that impacts all lawyers across the state were also examined.
+Among the other topics discussed the panel also touched on the ethical considerations in boosting your client reviews, can you investigate jurors prior to jury selection, and the ethical pitfalls of starting a law blog.

 2019 Program